post-production on "army & coop" has been completed

 alaska's top 40 under 40

-We are thrilled to announce that our very own Assistant Director and Production Manager, D.K.
+We are thrilled to announce that our very own Producer & Assistant Director, D.K.
 Johnston, was selected as one of Alaska’s Top 40 Under 40 this year.
 This event honors the state’s top young professionals who have demonstrated professional excellence and a commitment to their community.

 You can read the full list of this this year’s nominees HERE.